Text Link

 How the current medical system fails Black women and men

-“The implication of weight stigma, and the traumatizing impact of the many aspects of stigmatizing experiences has become more obvious.
-Over the past decade, I have become more and more focused on the importance of calling out, and addressing, the painful, devastating impact of weight stigma on our society as a whole.
-The even more painful reality is the racist origin of weight stigma, and the disproportionate, and medically unsubstantiated, traumatic impact it has on our African-origin community.”
+“The implication of weight stigma and the traumatizing impact of the many aspects of stigmatizing experiences has become more obvious.
+Over the past decade, I have become more and more focused on the importance of calling out and addressing the painful, devastating impact of weight stigma on our society as a whole.

-- Wendy Oliver-Pyatt MD, FAED, CEDS
+- Wendy Oliver-Pyatt, MD, FAED, CEDS

 When it comes to applying BMI to Black women and men, it is particularly problematic and stigmatizing.
-There is a body of research proving that African American women are often healthier at heavier weights and with larger waist circumferences than White women.5,8 But the medical community doesn’t take this into account when advising patients, particularly Black women, to lose weight.
+There is a body of research proving that African American women are often healthier at heavier weights and with larger waist circumferences than white women.5,8 But the medical community doesn’t take this into account when advising patients, particularly Black women, to lose weight.

 Destigmatizing fatness in the Black community

-Our clinical team at Within Health wants to continue working toward recognizing and removing our own biases as eating disorder treatment providers while further educating our community throughout the process.
+Our clinical team at Within wants to continue working toward recognizing and removing our own biases as eating disorder treatment providers while further educating our community throughout the process.
 Part of this work includes listening to people who are active in this space.
-Below you will find a list of a few of these incredible people who are working towards destigmatizing fatness within the Black community.
+Below, you will find a list of a few of these incredible people who are working towards destigmatizing fatness within the Black community.
 We encourage you to continue your education.

 Further learning